PLPAcademy/day-3-assignment-kevin-kipkorir/README.md

 C) Open the terminal and type sudo apt install python
 D) Install pip manually

+ANS: B) Download Python from the official website

 Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings